Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Spectral analysis

 \section{Spectral analysis}

 The spectral analysis was carried out using XSPEC version 12.6 \citep{arnaud96}.
 All uncertainties in the spectral parameters are given at 1$\sigma$ confidence level for a single parameter.
-We divided the data into two orbit phases, i.e., SUPC ($\phi \leq 0.45$ or $\phi \geq 0.9$, periastron at $\phi=0$) and INFC ($0.45<\phi < 0.9$), respectively.
+We divided the data into two orbital phases, namely SUPC ($\phi \leq 0.45$ or $\phi \geq 0.9$, periastron at $\phi=0$) and INFC ($0.45<\phi < 0.9$), respectively.
 The spectra from \xmm/\suzaku/\nustar/\integ\ were grouped to ensure each channel has 25 photons at least.
-The \comptel\ spectra were converted from the measured flux as introduced in Sec.~\ref{sec:comptel}.
+The \comptel\ spectra were converted from the measured flux as introduced in Sect.~\ref{sec:comptel}.